-Working in partnership with Camfed’s CAMA alumnae and other community members, Tusekile is a powerful advocate for girls’ rights.
+Working alongside the CAMFED Association (CAMA) - the network of women leaders educated with CAMFED support - and other community members, Tusekile is a powerful advocate for girls’ rights.
 She attends parents’ meetings and advocates for the benefits of keeping girls in school and out of early marriages.
-After school, Tusekile provides girls with mentorship and pastoral support, and is an inspiring role model for many.
+After school, Tusekile provides girls mentorship and pastoral support, and is an inspiring role model for many.

 "I tell my girls, study hard and do better, get a job of your own!"